lwqs93/MDL/README.md

 Structure of the MDL model.jpg --- This file introduces the structures of the MDL model which combines the Conv-LSTM layers, a CNN layer, and a fully connected layer.

+Code_of_the_MDL_model.py --- This file provides the code of the MDL model.